 Each year, CAHF publishes its Housing Finance in Africa Yearbook.
 The profile above is from the 2016 edition, which has up-to-date profiles for 51 African countries.Download yearbook

 While the housing programme so far has contributed to an increase of the country’s housing stock through the state-led construction of new towns or centralidades, it has failed to create an enabling environment for housing development by the private sector, cooperatives and citizens more generally.
-A lack of security of tenure, infrastructure provision, affordable housing finance and the enforcement and regulation of existing housing legislation makes formal housing development expensive and limited to high-end housing.
-State subsidised housing development and financing in turn has mainly benefitted the urban middle class and public servants.
 For the majority of Angolans, informal and incremental self-built housing remains the predominant method of housing development.
+The Angolan government, as a means of addressing such challenges, has commissioned a state-owned land management company Empresa Gastora de Terrenos Infra-estruturados (EGTI).
+The public company will be financed using US$7.4 million raised by using treasury bonds in national currency, with its primary mandate being to carry out a more rational and economic driven process of urbanisation in the country.

 Access to Finance